After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 Can we combine our trip to Machu Picchu with excursions to the Amazon Jungle or Lake Titicaca?

 Yes.
-The good news is that the Madre de Dios region in Peru is reopen..
 As long as Latam Airlines continues to provide service to Puerto Maldonado (PEM), the jungle lodges welcome travelers.
 One thing I recommend when setting up your itinerary is to book this segment at the front of your trip and save the Machu Picchu portion for the end.
-Be aware that the flights to and from PEM need to be synchronized with your lodge transfers.
+Be aware that the timing of the flights to and from PEM need to be synchronized with your lodge transfers.
 Always confirm the flight schedule with your lodge before you pay.
-Daytime and nighttime bus service resumed to Puno and Lake Titicaca.
-If you have a fixed schedule, we're offering private 1-day transfers from Cusco to Puno.
+There is daytime and nighttime bus service to Puno and Lake Titicaca.
+If you have a group and your budget allows, we're offering private 1-day transfers by van from Cusco to Puno.
 To read more about Amazon Jungle and Lake Titicaca Follow this link.

 What Hikes are Open in Peru?

 All hikes are open in Peru.
-The only thing that I have heard is not open is Inca Bridge at Machu Picchu.
 If you're wondering about the Inca Trail hike, Rainbow Mountain, Humantay Lake, Salkantay Trek and other day hikes and multi-day treks, we set up a page devoted to the list of all hikes that are open and all that are closed.
 The 4 and 5 day Inca Trail hike permits are available through the end of 2023..
 CLICK HERE

 Can we get Inca Trail permits?

 Yes.
 Permits for all Inca Trail Hikes in 2023 are available.
 We're taking reservations now.
-Be aware that the Peru government raised the cost of permits effective November 15, 2022.
+Be aware that the Peru government raised the cost of permits for 4/5 day Inca Trail, effective November 15, 2022.

 Hikers are now permitted to hike into Machu Picchu and go right to the Guard House overlooking the entire ancient city.
-It's been closed off since covid and visitors from the main entrance are not permitted access.
 Inca Trail hikers have exclusive access on the day they hike in to Machu Picchu.
 Note that once we set up the permit with your dates, we cannot change it later.
 The bad news is that the entry ticket to Machu Picchu that comes with your permit only allows access to circuit 5..
 That's the lower circuit.
 I guess they figure you get to see the upper regions when you hike in, even though you're not actually inside the citadel.
 So the ticket to Machu Picchu is for the lower section only.

 The same refund and cancellation policies apply to Inca Trail permits as before covid.
 Permits cannot be refunded, transferred or changed for any reason.
 Here's a link to see the details fo the hike.